The National Guard has been deployed to El Paso to provide support with the morgue crisis - KVIA

 Last month, funeral homes in the county prepared refrigerated units to house bodies in case they became overloaded.
 The county also requested four additional mobile morgues last week, which would bring the total of mobile morgues to 10.

 El Paso, one of Texas’ Covid-19 hotspots, reported 1,074 new Covid-19 cases and eight deaths Saturday.
-The county has recorded a total of 247 coronavirus-related deaths, according to the county health department Covid dashboard.
+The county has recorded a total of 853 coronavirus-related deaths, according to the county health department Covid-19 dashboard.

 The number of US coronavirus cases surpassed 12 million Saturday — an increase of more than 1 million cases in less than a week.

-Note: Correction: A previous version of this story incorrectly stated the number of coronavirus-related deaths in El Paso County and linked to the incorrect county dashboard.
-The county has recorded 853 coronavirus-related deaths.